jomertix/SNI-Checker/README.md

 # SNI-Checker
-Domain cecker to find out if they support TLS 1.3 and HTTP/2.
+Domain checker to find out if they support TLS 1.3 and HTTP/2.

 ## Install
 To install checker run the following command: